Probability is the chance or likelihood that an event will happen.

 Now, it's your turn to try!
 Check out the spinner in the practice problem below.

 Great Job!
-You've got the basics, now you are ready to move on.
+You've got the basics, now you are ready to move on to the next lesson on Tree Diagrams & The Fundamental Counting Principle.

 CommentsWe would love to hear what you have to say about this page!